Budibase/website/content/portals/templates/Agency Client Portal Template/index.md

 Our template also supports a full suite of automated communications.
 Simply add SMTP credentials, and trigger automated emails from any in-app action.
 Notify team members and clients alike when a project’s status changes.

+Check out our free [content approval software](You might also like our client portal for accountants.) template.

 ### Customize workflows

 Our template is based on a basic creative agency project workflow.
 Each entry in your _projects_ database is assigned a status, based on how it is progressing.
 Out of the box, our template offers five statuses, which change throughout the delivery process: